 Update your contact info at BenefitsCal.com today.

 Be sure to read any notifications you receive from the County.
+Watch your mail and respond quickly to Medi-Cal renewal packets or letters from your health plan or local county Medi-Cal office.
 With 6-month renewals, missing one letter could end your health and food benefits.

 If you become pregnant, get a new job, or experience a health change, tell the County immediately because this may exempt you from work requirements.